Of all the things in the kitchen, this has been the most elusive to get right.

-Mix wet add to dry, stir in bowl until small dough ball forms, many need a couple drops of water, or use coconut/almond milk, or yogurt or kefir in dairy is ok, usually not much is needed to keep it a dough, too much and you get a pancake mix...
+Mix wet add to dry, stir in bowl until small dough ball forms, many need a couple drops of water, or use coconut/almond milk, or yogurt or Kefir if dairy is ok, usually not much is needed to keep it a dough, too much and you get a pancake mix...

 Then put the dough ball into your mug (MY secret: I use coffee filters, no mess made).
-Microwave for 1 minute in full power microwave, 90 seconds or 2 minutes in small power...
+Microwave for 1 minute on full power microwave, 90 seconds or 2 minutes in small power...

 IF top is still wet and doughy, I pour it into another mug lined with a coffee filter, because microwaves cook the bottom of the mug, so another 30 seconds should do it.

 Pour out of mug, let stand 10 minutes, cut in half.
 Slice each half into thirds to get six mini biscottis.
-I brush with a little butter coconut mixture, then bake in toaster over 325 for about 15 minutes or until golden brown if you like them a little bit harder.
+I brush with a little butter/coconut oil mixture, then bake in toaster over 325 for about 15 minutes or until golden brown if you like them a little bit harder.